Burned National Museum in Rio had relics from around world

 ANCIENT EGYPT

-Among the Egyptian relics is the mummy of Sha-Amun-In-Su, dating back to 750 B.C.
+Among the Egyptian relics is the mummy of Sha-Amun-In-Su, dating to 750 B.C.
 The mummy was in its original coffin, which was closed.
-It was given to Dom Pedro II by Egyptian Viceroy Ismail Pasha during a visit to the Middle East.
+It was given to Brazil’s emperor, Dom Pedro II, by Egyptian Viceroy Ismail Pasha during a visit to the Middle East.
+Egyptian authorities have expressed concern about the fate of the collection and the Egyptian Ministry of Antiquities has told Brazilian authorities that it is ready to extend technical help for the restoration of artifacts.

 INDIGENOUS REMAINS